vigneshjayanthimoorthy6498/prepareds/readme.md

 -------
     Week2 include solving problem with patter like searching, sort and little bit of Sliding window
     1. Finding first and last position of the given target,
-        - This problem include basic binary search and to find position use target and last use target + 1 if both are not equal return them, or else return {-1, -1}
+        - This problem include basic binary search and to find first position use target and last position use target + 1 if both are not equal return them left and right -1, or else return {-1, -1}